-Shirley Jackson is one of the greatest horror writers of all time, and the unsettling title story of this collection has the pithy creepiness of an episode of The Twilight Zone.
-This collection is full of great short fiction, and lots of the stories have a Twilight Zone sort of spookiness to them.
+Shirley Jackson is one of the greatest horror writers of all time, and the unsettling title story of this collection drew outraged reactions from many readers.
+This collection is full of great short fiction, and lots of the stories have a Twilight Zone sort of pithy creepiness to them.
 For more strange and uneasy stuff from Shirley Jackson, try her 1962 novel We Have Always Lived in the Castle.

 Never Let Me Go

 If you like the feeling of not quite knowing what's going on, then you might like this masterpiece from Kazuo Ishiguro, a literary legend with a taste for genre fiction.
 The horrifying realities of Never Let Me Go unfold a bit more slowly, but the full picture is as shocking as anything ever revealed in The Twilight Zone.
 If you’ve never read Ishiguro, you’re missing out on one of our greatest living authors.

 RELATED: 8 Books for Fans of Orphan Black